claytron/resume/index.rst

 I'm the founder of `VimIndy <https://meetup.com/vimindy>`_.
 This is where the true nerds talk about editing text with the legendary Vim editor.

-I am one of the organizers  of `IndyPy <http://indypy.org>`_, the Indianapolis Python user group.
+I am co-founder of `IndyPy <http://indypy.org>`_, the Indianapolis Python user group.

 Projects
 --------------------------------------------------------------------